Myths of Nuclear Graphite in World War II, with Original Translations: Translations

 \subsubsection{Excerpt: ``Dependence on the Energy Output of the Uranium Pile on the Density of the Uranium and the Density of the Moderator,'' G-41 (April 20, 1940)}

-\citep{g41hocker} When examining the efficiency of various uranium machines, it turned out that the greater the density of the substances used, the greater the energy gain [neutron multiplication] from the machine.
-This general fact is most important when comparing the performance of a uranium machine in which the uranium is in the form of uranium oxide and another in which metallic uranium is used; because the density of cast metallic uranium is about 18 [g/cm$^3$], that of uranium oxide about 3, of which only 2.6 is the uranium in the oxide, such that the density of the metallic uranium and that of the oxide differ by a factor of 7.
-Such differences are of course not to be expected when compressing the moderating substance (carbon) or by replacing the water with paraffin, which contains more H atoms per unit volume than water.
-Nevertheless, this question will also be investigated in the second part of the work.
-Then, the question of whether a denser braking substance, like carbon, with some impurities is more favorable than less dense but completely pure carbon will be easy to decide.
+When examining the performance of various uranium machines, it turned out that the greater the density of the substances used, the greater the energy gain from the machine.
+This general fact is most important when comparing the performance of a uranium machine in which the uranium is in the form of uranium oxide and another in which metallic uranium is used.
+The density of cast metallic uranium is about 18 [g/cm$^3$] and that of uranium oxide about 3, of which only 2.6 is the uranium in the oxide, such that the densities of metallic uranium and oxide differ by a factor of 7.
+Naturally, such differences are not to be expected by compressing the scattering substance (coal) or by replacing the water with paraffin, which contains more H atoms per unit volume than water.
+Nevertheless, this will also be investigated in the second part of the work.
+Then, the question of whether a denser carbon with some impurities is more favorable than less dense but completely pure carbon will be easily decided.

-In the first part, we turn to the question of the additional gain in energy through the use of metallic uranium instead of uranium oxide.
+In the first part, we turn to the question of the additional energy gained by using metallic uranium instead of uranium oxide.
 This question is of particular interest because the technical production of large quantities of metallic uranium is still difficult at the moment.
-Since the [neutron] gain from uranium metal is different depending on whether they use H$_2$O, D$_2$O, or carbon as a braking substance, individual tests can estimate whether the procurement of the metal is absolutely necessary, or whether the desired effect can already be achieved with oxide. [...]
-Another conclusion is that a machine does not generate energy with metallic uranium if it does not already generate any with U$_3$O$_8$.
-The higher density of the metal therefore only causes the energy released (explosive [heat energy]) to be released at a faster rate.
-For a heating machine, this means that considerably larger amounts of energy can be continuously extracted.
+Since the [neutron] gain from uranium metal is different depending on whether H$_2$O, D$_2$O, or carbon is used as a braking substance, individual tests can estimate whether the procurement of the metal is absolutely necessary, or whether the desired effect can already be achieved with oxide.

+Another conclusion is that using metal does not allow a machine to generate energy if it does not already with U$_3$O$_8$.
+The higher density of the metal therefore only causes the heat energy to be released at a faster rate.
+For a heating machine, this means that considerably larger amounts of energy can be extracted.